Aezux/DnD_CharacterCreation/README.md

-# DnD_CharacterCreation
-Creates a random D&amp;D character
+Run Main.java to get a random class, race, and background.
+It also rolls your beginning stats.